 Auto start is selected if the frequency converter is to be controlled via an external auto/off or H-O-A switch.
 A logic '1' will place the frequency converter in auto mode allowing a start signal on the control terminals or the serial communication port.
 If Auto start and Hand start are active at the same time on the control terminals, Auto start will have the highest priority.
-If Auto start and Hand start are not active, the connected motor will stop and the frequency converter will then be in OFF/STOP mode.
+If Auto start and Hand start and Hand start are not active, the connected motor will stop and the frequency converter will then be in OFF/STOP mode.
+See also the description in Local control.